Skip to content

 Bloating is an uncomfortable and tight feeling of fullness in the stomach or abdomen, which may also be accompanied by abdominal pain, gas and flatulence.
 These symptoms can be triggered by many factors, but a bloated stomach is a clear sign that your digestive health is not as good as it might be.
 Many people put up with uncomfortable bloating on a regular basis, assuming it is just ‘part of life’.
 In this article however, we will look at both common causes and also some possible simple solutions.

 Gas is produced as a normal part of the digestive process, and bloating is essentially a build-up of this gas.
 But where does it come from?
 Well, our microbiome (the name for the populations of bacteria living in our gut) is responsible for breaking down and digesting our food, and gas is a natural byproduct of this process.
-We actually excrete up to 1 and half pints of hydrogen, methane and carbon dioxide each day1!
-For those interested in finding out more, read: The microbiome - all you need to know.
+We actually excrete up to 1 and half pints of hydrogen, methane and carbon dioxide each day!1 For those interested in finding out more, read: All About The Microbiome.

 But if these gases are produced in greater than normal amounts, we may suffer symptoms, such as a full feeling in the stomach, or a bloated tummy.
 These can be signs that the digestive process is not functioning in an optimal manner.
 There can be a number of different causes, some of which may respond to simple diet and lifestyle changes, whereas others may need medical investigation/intervention.